catamphetamine/anychan/README.md

   //
   // When a data source is not a "supported-out-of-the-box" one,
   // the "dataSource" configuration parameter value should be an object
-  // describing the configuration parameters of the data source:
+  // describing various parameters of the data source:
   //
   // * `logo`
   // * `title`
   // * `api`
   // * etc
   //
-  // See "Adding a new imageboard" section of the docs for more info on
+  // See "Adding a new data source" section of the docs for more info on
   // the available configuration parameters for a custom data source.
   //
   "dataSource": "4chan",